Curriculum and Call

 First-year Rotations

-One two-week block: Gain an understanding of caring for patients with mental health illness and the role of the family physician in caring for these patients.
+One four-week block: Gain an understanding of caring for patients with mental health illness and chemical dependency and the role of the family physician in caring for these patients.

 Critical Care